Qumulo/docs/administrator-guide/snapshots/recovering-files.md

 {{site.data.alerts.note}}
 <ul>
-  <li>On Linux and macOS (even if you configure your system to show hidden files), the <code>.snapshot</code> directory doesn't appear when you list a directory's contents.
-You must navigate to the directory explicitly.</li>
+  <li>When you use NFS on Linux and macOS (even if you configure your system to show hidden files), the <code>.snapshot</code> directory doesn't appear when you list a directory's contents.
+You must navigate to the `.snapshot` directory explicitly.</li>
-  <li>When you mount the <code>.snapshot</code> directory by using SMB, the directory is available only at the root of each share.</li>
+  <li>When you use SMB, the <code>.snapshot</code> directory appears only at the root of the share in Finder or File Explorer.
+In other directories, you must navigate to the `.snapshot` directory explicitly.</li>
 </ul>
 {{site.data.alerts.end}}